neuromore/Doc/neuromoreStudio/Nodes.md

 | Interval Length | The length of the interval used for calculating the statistics, in seconds.
 Possible values are in the range *1.00* .. *1.00*.The default value is *1.00*. |
 | Statistic | The statistic over the interval.
 Possible values are: *Minimum*,*Maximum*,*Range*,*Mean*,*Median*,*Variance*,*Standard Deviation*,*RMS*,*Percentile*,*Sum of Elements*,*Product of Elements*,*Harmonic Mean*,*Geometric Mean*.
 The default value is *Mean*. |
 | Epoching | If epoching is on, the statistic are taken of consecutive epochs instead of every sample.
 Disable this if you want fast feedback.
 Possible values are: *On*,*Off*.
 The default value is *Off*. |
-If epoching is on, the statistic are taken of consecutive epochs instead of every sample.
-Disable this if you want fast feedback.
-Possible values are: *On*,*Off*.
-The default value is *Off*.

 ## Threshold
 ![Threshold Node Icon](../neuromoreStudio/Images/Nodes/Icons/93eb63fc-5962-11e5-885d-feff819cdc9f.png)